 253 Hunt Hall

-Contains 26 workstations.
+Contains 32 student workstations.
 The computing lab is designed for assigned work associated with classes and as an overflow lab for regularly scheduled teaching and training (scheduled classes, workshops, short courses, etc.).